 Budgets, 401(k) contributions, and credit cards

-The first step of any financial planning process involves grasping the budget, as detailed here on the CFP website.
+The first step of any financial planning process involves grasping the budget, as detailed on the CFP website.
 There are other recent developments to consider as well.
-The auto enrollment of workers into 401(k)s is producing an unintended consequence: increased consumer debt.
-Employees need to make sure the money taken from their paycheck for retirement doesn’t drive them into spending deficits.
+The auto enrollment of workers into 401(k) accounts is producing an uninteded consequence: increased consumer debt.
+Employees to make sur ehte money taken from their paycheck for retirement doesn't drive them into spending deficits.
 To help track expenses, consolidating bank accounts and credit cards might help.
-In January, several credit card companies, including Chase Freedom, make 2017 spending history available to cardholders.
+Earlier in the year, several credit card companies made 2018 spending history available to cardholders.
 These reports break down spending by month and category and can be invaluable for those without the time or inclination to stay on top of it.

 Tax help for the individual

-As the dust settles on the tax law changes, businesses are the big winners but there are some nuggets for individual taxpayers.
-One strategy is to “group” deductions in one year in order to surpass the increased standard deduction.
-That might include making higher charitable contributions, possibly into a donor-advised fund (DAF) or medical expenses, which has a lower floor, in one year instead of splitting it between two.
+Businesses appear to be the big winners in the tax law changes but there are some nuggets for individual taxpayers.
+One strategy is to "group" deductions in one year in order to surpass the increased standard deduction.
+That might included making higher charitable contributions, possibly into a donor-advised fund (DAF) or medical expenses in one year instead of splitting it between two.
 In addition, Roth conversions will benefit from lower income tax rates.
-While Roth recharacterizations are going away, there is still no income limitations for conversion.

 Keeping an eye on inflation